 - Skysong Innovations®

-While they are not included on the chart of federally registered and pending marks linked in the beginning of this section, there are several marks that qualify for the ™ designation:
+While they are not included on the chart of federally registered and pending marks, there are several marks that qualify for the ™ designation:

 - A New American University™